OHAKO-Inc/MVVMBasicSample/Carthage/Checkouts/ReactiveCocoa/README.md

 ReactiveCocoa to your `Cartfile`:

 ```
-github "ReactiveCocoa/ReactiveCocoa" ~> 7.0
+github "ReactiveCocoa/ReactiveCocoa" ~> 9.0
 ```

-If you use Carthage to build your dependencies, make sure you have added `ReactiveCocoa.framework`, `ReactiveSwift.framework`, and `Result.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.
+If you use Carthage to build your dependencies, make sure you have added `ReactiveCocoa.framework` and `ReactiveSwift.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 #### CocoaPods